guo-research-group/MetaHDR/README.md

 ### Introduction

 ### Usage
-Make sure you have successfully installed DFlat before downloading our code, which can be done via
+If you want to simulate the lens surface and profile, please make sure you have successfully installed DFlat before downloading our code, which can be done via
 ```
 pip install dflat_opt
 ```